 In New York State, about half of low birthweight babies are insured by Medicaid.
-Hypothermia is not only associated with neonatal mortality, but there is evidence (14) that Intraventricular Hemorrhage (IVH) can also be a consequence of hypothermia.
+Hypothermia is not only associated with neonatal mortality, but there is evidence (13) that Intraventricular Hemorrhage (IVH) can also be a consequence of hypothermia.
 IVH is a significant cause of disability, developmental delay, and when serious is a common cause for LBW infants to develop into children with special health care needs.
 This has broad impact on Medicaid, Medicaid expenses, and early intervention services, including EPSDT services.
 Hypothermia, through death and disability may have a long tail that impacts families and programs associated with Medicaid.
 Furthermore, the Medicaid population is disproportionately black and in our testing data, black infants were disproportionately hypothermic.

 We note above that there is evidence that management can enhance thermal outcomes.
-An overview of the four measures in our measure set is depicted by the Figure A. See Figure A on the next page.